-Read more about Environmental Factors that contribute to Substance Abuse at:
+Read more about Environmental Causes of Substance Abuse at:

 Individual and Genetic Causes of Substance Abuse & Addiction

 Biology plays a critical role in predisposition to addictive behaviors especially if the individual’s first experience with abuse is early in life.
 Experimentation during the most critical stage of development can affect susceptibility and lead many into more serious abuse.
 During adolescent years, the brain is developing its ability to assess situations and manage emotions.
 Exposure to drugs and/or alcohol during this process can result in increased risk for poor decision-making and lead many towards more risky behavior.
 Trying drugs and continued use can have a substantial impact on mental functioning and cause long-lasting, potentially irreversible, consequences.

 Mental health and the development of co-occurring disorders can amplify the side effects of drug and alcohol abuse.
 Many with issues such as depression use these substances in an attempt to self-medicate.
 In reality, the combination of mind-altering substances with mood disorders can intensify symptoms and increase mental distress.
 Early life experiences and biological factors can leave many predisposed to the development of disorders and addictions.
 Use of various substances to numb pain and help those who are victimized by violence is common.
 To prevent further damage to family or to themselves, many do not seek medical help and use illicit substances to temporarily relieve pain and self-medicate.
 Substance abuse in these situations is especially vicious due to the “rebound effect” in which an individual coming off the effects of drugs and/or alcohol often experiences greater pain both mentally and physically.
 Those under the influence of substances operate without consideration for their actions.
 Alcohol and drugs can lower inhibitions, cloud judgement and cause some to abuse their loved ones.
 This, however, does not mean substance abuse causes violence; merely, it can be a catalyst for some.

-Read More About the Biological and Individual Factors that Contribute to Substance Abuse at:
+Read More About the Biological and Individual Causes of Substance Abuse at:

 School & Peers